Yulia Arsen

 Photo - Mila Orishchenko

-Supported by: Théâtre de Vanves, Point Ephémère, La Briqueterie CDCN, Atelier de Paris CDCN, Fond Transfabrik
+Supported by: Théâtre de Vanves, Point Ephémère, La Briqueterie CDCN, Atelier de Paris CDCN, Fond Transfabrik, Voices Festival (Berlin)

 The whip